 Due to this challenge, we are often asked the question, “Why are my cryogenic labels falling off?”

 As barcode and label experts that specialize in cryogenic storage labeling, we wanted to inform you of three reasons we often encounter to why cryogenic labels may be falling off of your tubes and vials as a result of cryo storage.

 3. You are applying the label to a warm tube

 Problem #1: The labels are being applied to a frosted surface

 Cryogenic labels are meant to withstand extreme cold and frost but, that doesn’t mean they can be applied to any surface.
 Many cryo labels claim to be able to be applied to frozen samples, and though they may adhere initially, issues may arise later on in your processes if you don’t properly prepare the surface.

 The simple solution to this problem is to wipe the frost from your tube or vial before applying the label.
 This will remove the water before the sample is returned to cryogenic storage, allowing the label to stick to a dry surface where it’s more likely to adhere.

 Another trick is to get cryogenic labels that wrap around the whole tube or vial so the adhesive sticks back onto itself, and doesn’t solely rely on the surface area of the cold container.
 This increases the chances of permanence, as the label is not solely stuck to the frozen surface.

-Problem #2: Your cryo or freezer labels aren't engineered for you purposes
+Problem #2: Your cryo or freezer labels aren’t engineered for your purposes